-- do not have a black burst generator
+- Do not have a house video reference.

 - or -

-- your setup includes equipment that lacks house video reference /black burst input and synchronization capability (including consumer grade VCR, or some entry-level PCbased editing systems).
+- Your setup includes equipment that lacks house video reference input and synchronization capability (including consumer grade VCR, or some entry-level PC-based editing systems).

-Simple Setups In a modest setting with one or two VTRs, Pro Tools and SYNC I/O, using the video signal as the clock reference is often satisfactory.
-In these situations, proper sync can be achieved using the video signal as clock reference.
+Simple Setups In a modest setting with one or two VTRs, Pro Tools, and SYNC I/O, using the video signal as the clock reference is often satisfactory.
+In these situations, proper synchronization can be achieved using the video signal as clock reference.